Lombardy: Rail

-Milano Centrale railway station is the second railway station in Italy for passenger flow and the largest railway station in Europe by volume.
+Milano Centrale railway station is the second-busiest railway station in Italy for passenger flow and the largest railway station in Europe by volume.

 The Lombardy railway network has 428 stations and extends for approximately 2000 km.
 The network is mainly managed by RFI; 320 km of railway lines are under concession to Ferrovienord, while the Parma-Suzzara and Suzzara-Ferrara lines, although partially falling within Lombardy (55 km and 11 stations), are under concession to Ferrovie Emilia Romagna.

 The national and international railway service is mainly ensured by Trenitalia and to a lesser extent by Nuovo Trasporto Viaggiatori, TGV and Deutsche Bahn.
 The regional territory has three high-speed lines: Turin–Milan high-speed railway, Milan–Bologna high-speed railway and Milan–Verona high-speed railway.

 Milan is the core of Lombardy's regional train network.
 The regional service is the responsibility of Trenord, a company founded on 3 May 2011 and jointly owned by the Ferrovie Nord Milano and Trenitalia, which operates on both the RFI and Ferrovie Nord Milano networks, which have the Milan Passerby railway as their main interconnection hub.
 The Trenitalia Tper company operates on the FER network.

 Milano Centrale railway station, with 110 million passengers per year, is the largest and eighth busiest railway station in Europe and the second busiest in Italy after Roma Termini.
 Milano Cadorna and Milano Porta Garibaldi stations are respectively the seventh and the eleventh busiest stations in Italy.
 Milano Centrale railway station is the largest railway station in Europe by volume.

 As of September 2025, the Milan suburban railway service, operated by Trenord, comprises 12 S lines connecting the metropolitan area with the city centre, with possible transfers to all the metro lines.
 Most S lines run through the Milan Passerby railway, commonly referred to as "il Passante" and served by double-decker trains every 4/8 minutes in the central underground section.